samsungsamiio/samsungsami.io/source/sami/blogs/iosapp-work-with-sami.md

 ### Authenticate user

 SAMI supports multiple OAuth 2.0 workflows.
-After consulting the [workflow examples](http://developer.samsungsami.io/sami/demos-tools/oauth2-flow-examples.html) on SAMI developer documentation site, I chose to implement the [Implicit method[(http://developer.samsungsami.io/sami/sami-documentation/authentication.html#implicit-method).
-The method is straightforward to implement and sufficient for a mobile app.
+After consulting the [workflow examples](http://developer.samsungsami.io/sami/demos-tools/oauth2-flow-examples.html) on SAMI developer documentation site, I chose to implement the [Implicit method](http://developer.samsungsami.io/sami/sami-documentation/authentication.html#implicit-method).
+It is straightforward to implement this method.
+In addition, the method is sufficient for my mobile app.

 The authentication functionality is implemented in `LoginViewController`.
 The controller contains a `UIWebView`, which submits a `GET` request to the Authorization endpoint: `https://accounts.samsungsami.io/authorize` during `viewDidLoad`.
 Note that the request contains the client id and redirect url, which are configured or obtained in the previous [app registration](#register-the-app) phase.